shafirahmad/pydeduper/README.md

     - filename has least/most % of numbers
     - folder has high dupe% (consider deleting all files in folder)
     - shorter/longer path
 8. Add a GUI (like midnight commander) - show folders side by side
-    - probaby 3 page - left page is selected folder, middle pane is where dupes are found, right page is opened dupe folder
+    - probaby 3 pane - left page is selected folder, middle pane is where dupes are found, right page is opened dupe folder
+    - Use tkinter? pygame?
+QT ?
 9. Test on different scenarios/large no of files/unforeseen file structures
     - what to do about non-standard characters, diff language etc
     - network files